Fir Bank Primary School

 Impact

-Evidence of a broad and balanced Geography curriculum which demonstrates children’s acquisition identified through sticky knowledge and skills.
+Evidence of a broad and balances geography curriculum which demonstrates children’s acquisition of identified through sticky knowledge and skills.

 Children are able to review their successes in achieving the lesson objectives and are actively encouraged to identify their own areas of development.